 5. Good for eyes

 Lutein and zeaxanthin of Kale protect the retina and cornea from age-related disorders such as cataracts, glaucoma, and macular degeneration (11).

 6. Strong bone

-Kale is an excellent source of vitamin K, easily accessible and inexpensive, which prevent bone mass loss in postmenopausal patients (12).
+Kale is an excellent source of vitamin K, easily accessible and inexpensive, which prevents bone mass loss in postmenopausal patients (12).

 7. Improves digestion

-Prebiotic carbohydrates in Kale promotes intestinal microbial diversity.
+Prebiotic carbohydrates in Kale promote intestinal microbial diversity.
 Enhances the immune system, and mineral absorption.
 It also decreases the risk of colon cancer (13).